nicolasaudibert/DYE/README.md

 - Check that all referenced MP3 files exist
 - Verify stimulus list format matches expected columns

-## Contributing

-Contributions are welcome!
-Please feel free to submit issues or pull requests.

-## License

-This project is provided as-is for academic and research purposes.

 ## Acknowledgments

 This application generates experiments for [PsyToolkit](https://www.psytoolkit.org/), created by Pr.
 Gijsbert Stoet.
 If you use experiments created with this tool, please cite PsyToolkit according to their [citation guidelines](https://www.psytoolkit.org/faq.html#citations).